sociallyassistiverobotics/sar_social_stories/README.md

 Optional arguments:
 - -h, --help
-    - show this help message and exit
+    - Show the help message and exit.

 - -d [DB], --database [DB]
     - The database filename for storing story and question info.
+Defaults to `socialstories.db`.

 - -o [OUT\_DIR], --output\_dir [OUT\_DIR]
     - The output directory where generated story scripts will be saved.